LifeLock vs. Experian: Compared & Reviewed

 Notably, LifeLock also includes investment account and home title monitoring with their highest plan.
 That should put LifeLock ahead in this area, but upon testing their services, I found they weren’t very accurate.

-Experian IdentityWorks was slightly better at monitoring but nowhere near as accurate as other services (like Aura).
+Experian IdentityWorks was slightly better at monitoring but nowhere near as accurate as other services.
 So, this area was hard to judge.

 Dark Web Monitoring

-Both LifeLock and Experian IdentityWorks failed to impress in this area.
+Both LifeLock and Experian failed to impress in this area.
 LifeLock found one alert on me.
-To put that into perspective, Aura found 15 unique dark web alerts.

 Experian IdentityWorks found a few more, but it was slow.
 It took an entire month of testing before it started populating alerts.
 Once it began populating alerts, though, it managed to find a compromised phone number that no other service had found.